Lee Mendelson

-Leland Maurice Mendelson (March 24, 1933 – December 25, 2019) was an American animation producer and the executive producer of the many Peanuts animated specials.
+Leland Maurice Mendelson (March 24, 1933 – December 25, 2019) was an American animation producer and executive producer of many Peanuts animated specials.

 Biography

 Mendelson was born in San Francisco and grew up in San Mateo graduating from San Mateo High School.
 He graduated from Stanford University in 1954 with a degree in English.
-He was lieutenant in the Air Force for three years.
+He was a lieutenant in the Air Force for three years.
 He then worked several years for his father, a vegetable grower and shipper.